ofdryads/miniageOS/README.md

 ## Important note

-This process is meant to be repeated at least every 3-6 months.
+This is meant to be repeated at least every 3-6 months.
 Running this script/flashing the image *is* the update mechanism.
 It replaces the OTA system to avoid the modifications being undone by LineageOS official releases.
 Going 6+ months without updating creates security risks.
 This goes for any 3rd party apps you add as well.

 ## (My notes) Maybe also add: